 Dividends are paid at certain intervals by companies who pay them.
 This might be quarterly, annually, or semi-annually

-Publication 535 is a useful guide which enumerates most of the possible business expenses that can be deducted
+Publication 535 is a useful guide which enumerates most of the possible business expenses that can be deducted, describes the extent two which they can be deducted

 The Three Falling Peaks pattern forms when three minor Highs arrange along a downward-sloping trend line